jina-ai/jina/docs/concepts/orchestration/scale-out.md

 This feature is only available when using gRPC as the protocol for the Deployment or when the Deployment is part of a Flow
 ````

-Replication is used to scale-out Executors by creating copies of them that can handle requests in parallel providing better RPS.
+Replication is used to scale out Executors by creating copies of them that can handle requests in parallel, providing better RPS.
-However, when an Executor keeps some sort of state, then it is not simple to guarantee that each copy of the Executor keeps the same state,
+However, when an Executor maintains some sort of state, then it is not simple to guarantee that each copy of the Executor maintains the *same* state,
-which can lead to undesired behavior, since each replica can provide different results, depending on the specific state they hold.
+which can lead to undesired behavior, since each replica can provide different results depending on the specific state they hold.

 In Jina, you can also have replication while guaranteeing the consensus between Executors.
-For this, we rely on (RAFT)[https://raft.github.io/] which is
+For this, we rely on (RAFT)[https://raft.github.io/], which is
 an algorithm that guarantees eventual consistency between replicas.

 Consensus-based replication using RAFT is a distributed algorithm designed to provide fault tolerance and consistency in a distributed system.
 In a distributed system, the nodes may fail, and messages may be lost or delayed, which can lead to inconsistencies in the system.